apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The valid vcpu cores, it&rsquo;s useful if you want to define valid vcpu cores explicitly.
-If Slots is specified, Max, Min, and Step are ignored</p>
+<p>The valid vcpu cores, it&rsquo;s useful if you want to define valid vcpu cores explicitly.<br />If Slots is specified, Max, Min, and Step are ignored</p><br />
 </td>
 </tr>
 </tbody>